-- 1. Private information of patients, healthcare facility staff, college staff and fellow students should never be discussed in any form of social media.
-The Health Insurance Portability and Accountability Act (HIPAA) guidelines are to be upheld at all times both in classroom and clinical/practicum course activities. - 2.
-The uploading, downloading and distribution of unauthorized pictures, videos and course materials are strictly prohibited without express written permission of the faculty and other persons concerned, and will be administered entirely by the designated employee of the college responsible for the EMT department social media platform pages. - 3.
+1. Private information of patients, healthcare facility staff, college staff and fellow students should never be discussed in any form of social media.
+The Health Insurance Portability and Accountability Act (HIPAA) guidelines are to be upheld at all times both in classroom and clinical/practicum course activities.
+All violations will be reported to DSHS and could restrict your ability to become certified as an EMS Provider.
+You will also receive discipline, up to dismissal, from the EMS Program.

+- 2. The uploading, downloading and distribution of unauthorized pictures, videos and course materials are strictly prohibited without express written permission of the faculty and other persons concerned, and will be administered entirely by the designated employee of the college responsible for the EMS department social media platform pages. - 3.
 Social media interactions like but not limited to texting, e-mailing and social networking are not permitted during class and clinical hours.
 All digital devices must be in Silent mode during clinicals and class.
 In addition, the use of notebooks, iPads, etc... during class will only be permitted for note taking and other related college activities as authorized by the faculty.
 If a student needs to respond to an emergency text/call, the student is asked to leave the classroom as deemed necessary. - 4.
 Students will not use social media to communicate with faculty and staff.
 Students will use communication methods as specified in the syllabus (Panola email or Canvas). - 5.
-The EMT Department will maintain the Facebook page including EMT program pages as determined by the Program Chair. - 6.
+The EMS Department will maintain the Facebook page including EMS program pages as determined by the Department Chair. - 6.
 It is the student's responsibility to keep their private social media site appropriate and profiles clean.
 It is highly recommended that students adjust privacy settings for personal accounts to limit public access. - 7.
-Consequences for inappropriate use of social and electronic media by a Nursing and Allied Health division student will be handled on a case by case basis.
+Consequences for inappropriate use of social and electronic media by an EMS student will be handled on a case by case basis.
 The consequences will depend, in part, on the particular nature of the incident.
-Violations of patient/client privacy via electronic device will be dealt according to disciplinary action included in the PC Student Handbook.
+Violations of patient/client privacy via electronic device will be dealt according to disciplinary action included in the PC Student Handbook and reported to the appropriate entity.